ravendb/bootcamp/src/Unit-3/lesson5/README.md

 ### Step 4: Write the model classes

-In this excercise we will work only with entities of type `Category`
+In this exercise we will work only with entities of type `Category`.

 ````csharp
 public class Category